BVA Young Vet of the Year Award

 To enter of nominate someone, please complete the BVA Young Vet of the Year application form.

-The closing date for entries is 7 September 2020.
+The closing date for entries was 7 September 2020.

 Criteria for winning